 Genevieve's multidisciplinary design practice includes the studying and practice of different faculties of design—graphic design, industrial design and architecture.
 Her work in brand integration, exhibition and signage design draw from a wide set of tools.
 Before joining PUBLIC, she worked in retail experiential graphic design at Kit and Ace, as well as on projects for The National Ballet of Canada (Toronto) and TED Conferences.
 A graduate of Vancouver's Emily Carr University of Art + Design, Genevieve loves multidisciplinary design best when it serves the purpose of solving a practical problem, whether it's the expressive storytelling of a brand or subtly assisting with wayfinding through a city or a space.

-John contributes 19 years of professional experience to the team.
+John contributes over twenty years of professional experience to the team.
 Born in Vancouver and educated at the UBC School of Architecture, where he was awarded the AIBC Medal in 1994, he is a member of the AIBC and a LEED-accredited professional.
 John spent three years in Toronto working at the award-winning firm of Kuwabara Payne McKenna Blumberg Architects on the new Richmond City Hall, which received a Governor General’s Medal for Excellence in Architecture.
 Active in Vancouver’s design community; John served as chair of the City of Vancouver Urban Design Panel for three years and is a regular guest critic at the UBC School of Architecture where he was recently an adjunct professor.
 Due to his professional experience, John’s projects have received strong support from design panels—translating into timely project approvals.
 John's ability to cut a rug is legendary, although the funk is more elusive now that he is the busy dad of little Zoe.